natalynyu/wanderlog-client/README.md

  ------
  * Fork and clone repository
  * Checkout to a new branch
- * Download dependencies using command npm install in terminal
+ * Download dependencies using command 'npm install' in terminal
- * Use the command npm start in terminal to run application locally
+ * Use the command 'npm start' in terminal to run application locally